Last updated: December 25, 2023

+The dry heat found in a sauna can also induce coughing and discomfort for those with pre-existing conditions.
 It may also prove more effective if you are suffering from a cold or a sinus infection.

-The humidity of a steam room is usually better for your skin, as the dry heat of a sauna can very dehydrating and irritable for those with skin conditions such as eczema.
+This is because the dry heat of a sauna can be very dehydrating and irritable for those with skin conditions such as eczema.

 4. Weight Loss

 You may well lose some weight after a session, but keep in mind that this will mostly be just water weight you have lost from all your sweating!

-You may find a Sauna easier to keep clean and sterile due to the lack of humidity, unlike a steam room which will always need to be thoroughly cleaned to prevent mold growth.
+You may find a sauna easier to keep clean and sterile due to the lack of humidity, unlike a steam room, which will always need to be thoroughly cleaned to prevent mold growth.

-You will however need to stain and maintain the wood in a sauna, staining it roughly every 6-12 months with a protective heat resistant oil or sealant.
+You will, however, need to stain and maintain the wood in a sauna, staining it roughly every 6-12 months with a protective heat-resistant oil or sealant.

 In my opinion, both are good, and I don’t prefer one over the other.
 I am lucky in the sense that I can handle dry heat and moist heat very well, but I do have a preference depending on the time of day.
-A sauna works best for me if I feel that I need to relax or unwind after a hectic day.
+A sauna works best for me when I feel that I need to relax or unwind after a hectic day.

-A steam room works best for me when I don’t have time for a workout but I do want to quickly get my heart rate up.
+A steam room works best for me when I don’t have time for a workout, but I do want to quickly get my heart rate up.
 The moist heat in a steam room usually has that effect on me.